 However, partimage does not support the ext4 filesystem, so avoid using it for cloning disks or partitions of that type.
 However, if necessary, it can be used to clone Windows disk formats (FAT32 or NTFS, although this is experimental) as well as the more widely used Linux filesystem ext3, and other, older alternatives.

-Before starting, ensure that the partition you wish to clone us unmounted (with the umount command).
+Before starting, ensure that the partition you wish to clone is unmounted (with the umount command).
 Otherwise you’ll need to exit partimage to do so before continuing with the process.
 You can exit at any time with the F6 key.

-For Ubuntu, install with
+For Ubuntu, install with:

-sudo apt-get install partimage
+sudo apt install partimage

-You should then launch from the command line with
+Launch from the command line with:

 This is a mouse-driven application, which requires you to first select the partition to be cloned.